What is the Lymphatic System?

 MLD pre and post operatively

 Swelling is a natural result of tissue damage after an injury or an operation.
-Providing MLD intensively before a major operation can stimulate the lymphatic system and clear up any existing congestion, thereby increasing the effect of any post-operative MLD.
+Providing MLD intensively before a major operation can stimulate the lymphatic system and clear up any existing congestion, thereby increasing the effect of any post-operative MLD and recovery.
 A lymphatic system that is running well will cope with the post operative swelling better than a sluggish one.
 After an operation (or even an injury) the part of the body with a lot of swelling and trauma is struggling to deal with the excess fluid.
-Lymph Therapy can move the excess fluid to other parts of the body, where the undamaged or un-overloaded lymphatic system can take it up.
+Lymphatic therapy can move the excess fluid to other parts of the body, where the undamaged or un-overloaded lymphatic system can take it up.
 This reduces the congestion at the local lymph nodes.
-Overall it can help remove the anesthesia and debris from the system faster and swelling is reduced, pain is reduced, comfort is increased and so healing time is much faster.
-Operations for which it might be especially helpful include hip and knee replacements, cosmetic surgery, and cancer operations.
+Overall it can help remove the anesthesia and debris from the system faster and swelling is reduced, pain is reduced, comfort is increased, so your healing time is much faster.
+Operations for which it might be especially helpful include hip and knee replacements, cosmetic surgery*, and cancer surgery.

 MLD and pain reduction